PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

 In the Matlab community, questions about post deletion are deleted.
-Is this the right communiy for enlightened scientists?
+Is this the right community for enlightened scientists?

 .
 .